Building a solar House in France - plastering, stone wall, septic tank and sand filter

 the dressed stone surround to the small window in the basement bedroom.

 Francis using the Komatsu pneumatic drill to break up the rock in the sand filter.
+This time it took about 45 minutes with the pneumatic drill on the Komatsu machine.

 First a huge sheet of "geotextile" was laid and then the hole filled with 70 cm deep sand.